revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 </details>

 ---
-17. Which object is used as a base context in Spring MVC application?
+17. Which object is used as a base context in the Spring MVC application?
 Why?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)